logicalclocks/hops-util-py/README.rst

 An Experiment could be a single Python program, which we refer to as an *Experiment*.
 Grid search or genetic hyperparameter optimization such as differential evolution which runs several Experiments in parallel, which we refer to as *Parallel Experiment*.
 The library supports ParameterServerStrategy and CollectiveAllReduceStrategy, making multi-machine/multi-gpu training as simple as invoking a function for orchestration.
 This mode is referred to as *Distributed Training*.

-Moreover it provides an easy-to-use API for defining TLS-secured Kafka producers and consumers on the Hops platform as well as an API for interacting with the Hopsworks Feature Store
+Moreover it provides an easy-to-use API for defining TLS-secured Kafka producers and consumers on the Hopsworks platform as well as an API for interacting with the Hopsworks Feature Store

 -----------
 Quick Start